-If you cultivate in yourself (nota bene: this begins in your heart) a deep appreciation for that which is wonderful, beautiful, and special about those with whom you are privileged to associate and then emphasize those qualities in your interactions with them, you will find a general relaxation of the tensions which would otherwise gnaw away at the fabric of the relationship.
+If you cultivate in yourself a deep appreciation for that which is wonderful, beautiful, and special about those with whom you are privileged to associate and then emphasize those qualities in your interactions with them, you will find a general relaxation of the tensions which would otherwise gnaw away at the fabric of the relationship.
 In so doing you will find yourself resorting less to the weak-minded and shallow-hearted approaches which lead people to say things like: “I can’t put my finger on it, but something about her just irritates me”, “I love him to death, but I just can’t look past…”, or as they say here in the South, “Bless her heart.”

 The phrase “Bite off your nose to spite your face” would quickly fade into oblivion were this point handled as I suggest today.
 We need one another.
 None of us is complete in and of oneself; we need one another.
 I complete you, you complete me.
 The individuals who make up the body of humanity are well to realize that the body of humanity is one body, no matter how different in form and function the hand may appear from the ear.

-Put in religious terms, each one must realize that cursing another (or cursing oneself) is, in effect, cursing the God who made them.
+Put in religious terms, each one must realize that cursing another (or cursing oneself for that matter) is, in effect, cursing God.
 It is pure, unadulterated blame, stained with defiance and varnished with willful rationalizations.
 The withdrawal of love is never justified.